Frequently Asked Questions (FAQ) About 100 Resilient Cites

 This FAQ is organized in two parts.
-First, we present the most important and immediate questions we receive.
-Following that we answer less-asked, though still important, questions.
+First, we present the most common and important questions we receive.
+Following that, we answer less frequently asked, but still important, questions.

 100 Resilient Cities defines resilience as the capacity of individuals, communities, institutions, businesses, and systems within a city to survive, adapt, and grow, no matter what kinds of chronic stresses and acute shocks they experience.
 Shocks are typically considered single event disasters, such as fires, earthquakes, and floods.
 Stresses are factors that pressure a city on a daily or reoccurring basis, such as chronic food and water shortages, an overtaxed transportation system, endemic violence or high unemployment.
 City resilience is about making a city better, in both good times and bad, for the benefit of all its citizens, particularly the poor and vulnerable.

 2. What does 100RC offer to member cities?
 Does each city receive $1 million?

 Cities only receive direct funding to hire a CRO, and those costs vary from city to city.
 Therefore, it is important to note that cities will not be receiving a check for $1 million.
 However, the value of our core offerings will likely far exceed $1 million for each city.